Change Password

 Returning Nodes

-A variable bound to nodes returns the label and properties of each node.
+A variable bound to nodes returns all information about each node.

 MATCH (n:Course)